Fuse441/apimtrigger/README.md

 - **Regex-Based Matching**: Finds and highlights the target key instantly.
 - **Auto File Opening**: If the target is in another file, it opens it for you.
 - **Works on JSON & Config Files**: No more manual scrolling!
+- **ScanLens**: Check RedirectStep in Line and show Message to User.

 ## 🛠️ How to Use
 1. Place your cursor on a line with a reference.